groue/GRDBDiff/README.md

 However, two values that share the same identity may not be equal.
 In GRDBDiff, a value has been "updated" if two versions share the same identity, but are not equal.

+## UITableView and UICollectionView Animations

+GRDBDiff does not ship with any diff algorithm able to perform such animation.

+But you can leverage third-party libraries.
+See the [demo application] for an example of integration of [Differ] with GRDB.

 [GRDB]: https://github.com/groue/GRDB.swift
+[demo application]: Documentation/DemoApp/README.md
 [Set Differences]: #set-differences
+[UITableView and UICollectionView Animations]: #uitableview-and-uicollectionview-animations
 [Record]: https://github.com/groue/GRDB.swift/blob/master/README.md#records
 [FetchableRecord]: https://github.com/groue/GRDB.swift/blob/master/README.md#fetchablerecord-protocol
 [TableRecord]: https://github.com/groue/GRDB.swift/blob/master/README.md#tablerecord-protocol